 \section{Introduction}

-Schwarz \cite{Svarc61} introduced the notion of \emph{Schwarz genus} of a fibration.
-Given a fibration $p:E\to B $, where $E$ and $B$ are path-connected spaces, the \emph{Schwarz genus} of $p$ is defined as a minimum number of opens sets $\{U_1, \ldots, U_k\} $ covering $B$ such that $p$ has local continuous sections on each open set $U_i$.
+Schwarz \cite{Svarc61} introduced the notion of \emph{genus} of a fibration.
+Given a fibration $p:E\to B $, where $E$ and $B$ are path-connected spaces, the \emph{genus} of $p$ is defined as the minimum number of open sets $\{U_1, \ldots, U_k\} $ covering $B$ such that $p$ has local continuous sections on each open set $U_i$.
 This number is denoted as $\gen(p)$.
-Let $J_n$, $n\in \mathbb{N}$, denote the wedge of $n$ closed intervals $[0,1]_i$, $i=1,\dots,n$, where the zero points $0_i \in [0,1]_i$ are identified.
-For a path connected space $X$, set $T_n(X) := X^ {J_n}$.
-Now consider the fibration
+For a path connected space $X$, consider the fibration

-defined by $e_n(f)=(f(1_1),\dots, f(1_n))$ where $1_i$ is the unit in $[0,1]_i$.
-The \emph{higher topological complexity} \cite[Definition 3.1]{RUD2010}, denoted as $\TC_n(X)$, is defined to be the Schwarz genus of $e_n$.
-In the case $n=2$, this notion was introduced by Farber in \cite{FarberTC} and is known as the topological complexity of a space.
-The topological complexity of $X$ is denoted by $\mathrm{TC}(X)$.
-Farber proved that the topological complexity of a space is a homotopy invariant. \\
+The \emph{higher topological complexity} \cite[Definition 3.1]{RUD2010}, denoted as $\TC_r(X)$, is defined to be the genus of $e_{r}$.
+For $r=2$, this notion was introduced by Farber in \cite{FarberTC} and is known as the topological complexity of a space.
+The topological complexity of $X$ is denoted by $\TC(X)$.
+Farber proved that the topological complexity of a space is a homotopy invariant.

 The higher topological complexity of a space $X$ is closely related to its \emph{Lusternik-Schnirelmann category} (\emph{LS-category}), denoted by $\mathrm{cat}(X)$, which is the smallest integer $r$ such that $X$ can be covered by $r$ open subsets $V_1, \dots, V_r$, where the inclusion $V_i\xhookrightarrow{} X$ is null-homotopic for each $i$.
 In particular, it was proved in \cite{RUDIY2014} that, $\mathrm{cat}(X^{r-1})\leq \TC_r(X)\leq \mathrm{cat}(X^r).$ The higher topological complexity of closed manifolds of dimension $1$ and $2$ is completely known (for reference see \cite[Proposition 5.1]{htcsurfaces}.
 On the other hand, it was shown in \cite{cat3mfds} that, the LS-category of closed $3$-manifolds depends only on the fundamental group.
 In this article, we explore the question of computing higher topological complexity of orientable $3$-manifolds.
 In particular, we consider orientable Seifert manifolds which are aspherical.